 It might seem obvious, but it’s essential that you sit down with your teens and talk about why you want to start a new routine or implement a change, says Catherine Peterson, a licensed clinical social worker and therapist from Alexandria, Virginia.
 “The new school year is a perfect time for parents to evaluate the family system and find ways to do things in a new, fresh way,” Peterson says, adding that her comments should not replace professional medical, legal, or therapeutic advice.
 “The first step is to ask questions.
 If the child expressed a desire for something to be different, be curious about that.
 Then help brainstorm and problem-solve.”

-Peterson suggests not waiting until the night before the first day of school to make any changes, but to get the conversation going about three or four weeks in advance, if possible.
+Peterson suggests not waiting until the night before the first day of school to make any changes.
+Instead, get the conversation going about three or four weeks in advance, if possible.

 Just telling your teen to do something different—whether it’s using electronics less or completing their homework on time—is often too vague to result in lasting change.
 Teens are much more likely to adopt a new routine if parents give them concrete steps for new school year goals, says Lisa Podell, founder of the New York coaching firm Better Sessions.
 “Instead of saying, ‘You’re expected to clean your room each morning,’ say, ‘Let’s come up with three tasks you can do in your room to make it look presentable,’” says Podell.
 This could be, for example, picking up five items off their desk or floor or hanging up any clothing that’s on the closet floor.